mmmuscus/Shadow-Functions-Engine/README.md

 * **solid:** This is true if this cell blocks light and thus creates shadows.
 * **walkable:** This is true if this cell does not block player movement.
 * **mapInView:** This is true if the texture of the cell should be displayed.
-* **mapIsEdge:** This is true if the texture of the cell should be replaced with '▒'.
+* **mapIsEdge:** This is true if the texture of the cell should be replaced with '▒', because it is between a cell that is in view and another that isn't.

 **Notes:** Throughout the gameloop mapInView is changed, firstly it is true for every cell that is in the field of view of the player, after that the shadows are calculated and mapInView is actually only true for cells that are in fact in view.
 ### 3.2.3. fov